jgarzik/sqawk/README.md

 [![Docs.rs](https://docs.rs/sqawk/badge.svg)](https://docs.rs/sqawk)
 [![MIT licensed](https://img.shields.io/crates/l/sqawk.svg)](./LICENSE)

-Sqawk is an SQL-based command-line tool for processing CSV files, inspired by the classic `awk` command.
-It loads CSV data into in-memory tables, executes SQL queries against these tables, and writes the results back to the console or files.
+Sqawk is an SQL-based command-line tool for processing delimiter-separated files (CSV, TSV, etc.), inspired by the classic `awk` command.
+It loads data into in-memory tables, executes SQL queries against these tables, and writes the results back to the console or files.

 ## Features